ermiasgelaye/Mental-Health-Predictor/README.md

 Our project uses the insights generated from [Mental Health in Tech Survey from Open Sourcing Mental Illness (OSMI)]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016) and the data from the [World Development Indicators database](https://databank.worldbank.org/source/world-development-indicators) from the World Bank.

 ### Data Source 1
-The survey data from the [OSMI mental health in technology surveys)]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016)  are used to facilitate statistical analysis and to infer from its descriptive data representations.
+The survey data from the [OSMI mental health in technology surveys)]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016) is used to facilitate statistical analysis and to infer from its descriptive data representations.

 The dataset contains 27 factors that could be segmented into **3 clusters of interests for our explanatory variables**.

    - **Demographics**: age, gender, country, etc.
    - **Mental health services accessibility**: potential work interference, easiness to take a medical leave, insurance options, welfare benefits offered by employers, etc.
-   - **Organizational cultures in the workplace in terms of openness about mental health**: easiness to discuss about mental health among co-workers, fear of negative consequences caused by disclosure, etc.
+   - **Organizational cultures in the workplace in terms of openness about mental health**: easiness to discuss mental health among co-workers, fear of negative consequences caused by disclosure, etc.

 This is the detailed factor list **directly obtained* from this survey dataset's [notebook here](https://www.kaggle.com/osmi/mental-health-in-tech-survey/home):
  <img src="Image/data_map.png" height="500" width="900" />